Comprehensive Exam

 Instructions

-1. STEP 1: Apply for the comprehensive exam
+- STEP 1: Apply for the comprehensive exam

-The MSEM Academic Services Coordinator will review your course history to make sure you are eligible, then email you with information about what to do next.
+After you apply, your Advisor will review your course history to make sure you are eligible, then email you with information about what to do next.
+At this time, you will be added to the Blackboard course for your comprehensive exam. - STEP 2: Complete a Network, webcam, and microphone test

-Test your network connection, webcam, and microphone. *note* Use the same computer and connection for your test that you will be using on the day of your Comp Exam.
+Test your network connection, webcam, and microphone. *note* Use the same computer and connection for your test that you will be using on the day of your Comp Exam. - STEP 3: Create a PowerPoint presentation AND Kaltura video at least 14 days prior

 Video must be between 8-10 minutes in length.